Eighty percent of sensory information human receives through their brains are from visuals.

-Loop Layout: The loop layouts features a primary aisle that circles around the store like a race track.
+Loop Layout: The loop layout features a primary aisle that circles around the store like a race track.
 It gives the maximum exposure to the products.

-This particular kind of layouts you see mostly in the larger stores.
+This particular kind of layout you see mostly in the larger stores.

-Free Flow Layout: This kind of layout are totally flexible and open to change or customize accordingly.
+Free Flow Layout: This kind of layout is totally flexible and open to change or customize accordingly.

 Place QR Codes In The Store

-Placing QR Codes in the store was always adding more accessibility and convenience in the store but now is the best time when the world is following social distancing.
+Placing QR Codes in the store was always added more accessibility and convenience, but now is the best time when the world is following social distancing.

-So QR codes now has made their significant even much stronger as it proves to be hygienic step for the store amongst shoppers.
+So QR codes now have made their significance even much stronger as it proves to be a hygienic step for the store amongst shoppers.

 It allows people to scan the codes and pay the amount for the product remotely.
-It minimize the direct face-to-face interactions with customers and staff.
+It minimizes direct face-to-face interactions with customers and staff.